MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-resource-pools-manage.md

 ::: moniker-end

 A Resource Pool is a collection of management servers and/or gateway servers used to distribute work among themselves and take over work from a failed member.
-In this article, we will cover how to create and modify resource pools and their membership, and configure a resource pool dedicated to monitor UNIX and Linux computers.
+In this article, we'll cover how to create and modify resource pools and their membership, and configure a resource pool dedicated to monitor UNIX and Linux computers.

 ## To create a resource pool